pkgcraft/pkgcraft.github.io/content/posts/metadata-cache-generation.md

 ### Language bindings

-Beyond using `pk repo metadata`, language bindings should be able to natively trigger metadata regen for relevant repos.
+Beyond using `pk repo metadata regen`, language bindings should be able to natively trigger metadata regen for relevant repos.
 This mainly entails adding support into pkgcraft-c and determining what level of runtime feedback it provides, e.g. it could return an iterator of errors, accept a callback function for